optimizca/servicenow-grafana/README.md

 # Change Notes
 Breaking changes are distinguised by this symbol: 🔧
+- V1.1.2
+  - Added ability to fire UI Actions
+  - Datasource config settings modified 🔧 (You will see updated instructions inside the datasource)
 - v1.1.1
   - Added limit field to generic variable query
   - Added global image variable.
 Set it's value inside the datasource settings